 Here are some typical examples of excessive vaping based on average consumption.
-If you find yourself doing any (or all) of these things then it might mean you’re vaping too much, or even chain vaping.
+If you find yourself doing any (or all) of these things then it might mean you’re chain vaping, or maybe just vaping a bit too much.

 - Using 10ml or more vape liquid per day

 - Using e liquid nicotine concentrations higher than 25mg (2.5%)

 - Vaping constantly for most of the day with only very short breaks

 - Having more than 4 puffs per minute (one puff every 15 seconds) over long time periods

 The most effective way to stop chain vaping is to keep your hands occupied for as long as possible in order to disrupt the constant action of vaping.
 Typing, writing, cooking or playing video games work because these activities are engrossing enough to distract you from always thinking about vaping while keeping your hands busy.